sdcondon/SCClassicalPlanning/docs/user-guide/getting-started.md

 using static SCFirstOrderLogic.SentenceCreation.OperableSentenceFactory; // ..for OperablePredicate and single-letter VariableDeclarations using Action = SCClassicalPlanning.Action; // Unfortunate clash with System.Action.
 I'd rather not rename, but.. we'll see

-// First, we need to create all the elements of the domain
+// First, we need to create everything that our domain definition will refer to.

 // Our domain refers to a single constant term - the table on which our blocks are placed:
 Constant Table = new(nameof(Table));

-// Our domain defines four predicates (facts about zero or more objects that can either hold true or not):
+// Our domain defines four predicates (essentially, facts about zero or more objects that can either hold true or not):
 // As mentioned in the user guide for SCFirstOrderLogic, creating helper methods for your predicates is highly recommended.
 // Note that we're using OperablePredicate here.
 Its not required, but makes everything nice and succinct because it
 // means we can use & and ! to combine them.
-See SCFirstOrderLogic docs for details.
+See the SCFirstOrderLogic docs for details.
 OperablePredicate On(Term above, Term below) => new Predicate(nameof(On), above, below);
 OperablePredicate Block(Term block) => new Predicate(nameof(Block), block);
 OperablePredicate Clear(Term surface) => new Predicate(nameof(Clear), surface);